UniversalScientificTechnologies/xDOS_doc/record_format.md

 # Version 2.1

 Version 2.1 extends [Version 2](#version-2).
-Every message defined in Version 2 keeps its syntax and meaning unless this section states otherwise; only new and changed messages are described here.
+Every message defined in Version 2 keeps its syntax and meaning unless this section states otherwise.
+This section is complete on its own: it describes every message of Version 2.1, marking those that are new, changed or clarified against Version 2, so a Version 2.1 file can be interpreted without the Version 2 description.

 A Version 2.1 file is identified by the `$DATAFORMAT,VERSION_2.1` line.
 Readers select the parser by `$DATAFORMAT`; the device type in `$DOS` is only a fallback heuristic for files without it.